HEGSRR/HEGSRR.github.io/_pages/home.md

 We attempt to reproduce and replicate geographic studies with important societal impacts and/or intellectual merit contributions to the discipline.
 We also integrate teaching reproducible research practices and attempting reproduction and replication studies into geography curricula at the undergraduate and graduate levels, developing and testing pedagogy to train the next generation of researchers.

-# Open Access Projects, Templates, and Model Projects
+# Open Science Infrastructure and Model Research Projects
 - [Overarching OSF Project](https://doi.org/10.17605/OSF.IO/C5A2R)
 - [GitHub Organization](https://www.github.com/HEGSRR)
 - [HEGSRR Template](https://www.github.com/HEGSRR/HEGSRR-Template)